-It is possible that you have already interacted with MOHELA or will do so in the future if you have federal student loans.
-Therefore, it’s important to stay on top of your available repayment strategies — especially when it comes to loan forgiveness.
+It's possible that you've already interacted with MOHELA or will do so in the future if you have federal student loans.
+Therefore, it’s important to stay on top of your available repayment strategies — especially when it comes to student loan forgiveness.

-To clarify, MOHELA doesn’t have any exclusive student loan forgiveness programs.
-But MOHELA borrowers may be eligible for various different federal loan forgiveness programs.
+To clarify, MOHELA doesn't have any exclusive student loan forgiveness programs.
+But MOHELA borrowers may be eligible for federal loan forgiveness programs through the PSLF program or income-driven repayment plans.

 Here’s what you need to know about your MOHELA loan forgiveness options.